BLEND: A Fast, Memory-Efficient, and Accurate Mechanism to Find Fuzzy Seed Matches in Genome Analysis: Material Methods

 Our goal is to enable efficient comparisons of equivalence or high similarity between seeds with a single lookup by generating the same hash value for highly similar or equivalent seeds.
 To enable generating the same hash value for these seeds, \proposal uses the SimHash technique~\cite{charikar_similarity_2002}.
 The SimHash technique takes a set of items and generates a hash value for the set using its items.
 The key benefit of the SimHash technique is that it allows generating the same hash value for highly similar sets while enabling any \emph{arbitrary} items to mismatch between sets.
 To exploit the key benefit of the SimHash technique, \proposal efficiently and effectively integrates the SimHash technique with the set items that \texttt{\proposal-I} or \texttt{\proposal-S} determine. \proposal uses these set items for generating the hash values of seeds such that highly similar seeds can have the same hash value to enable finding fuzzy seed matches with a single lookup of their hash values.

 \proposal employs the SimHash technique in three steps: 1)~encoding the set items as vectors, 2)~performing vector additions, and 3)~decoding the vector to generate the hash value for the set that \texttt{\proposal-I} or \texttt{\proposal-S} determine, as we show in Figure~\ref{fig:simhash}.
 To enable efficient computations between vectors, \proposal uses SIMD operations when performing all these three steps.
-We provide the details of our SIMD implementation in Supplementary Section~\ref{suppsec:simd_implementation}.
+We provide the details of our SIMD implementation in Supplementary Section~\ref{suppsec:simd_implementation} and Supplementary Figures~\ref{suppfig:simd1} and~\ref{suppfig:simd2}.

 First, the goal of the \emph{binary to vector encoding} step is to transform all the hash values of set items from the binary form into their corresponding vector representations so that \proposal can efficiently perform the bitwise arithmetic operations that the SimHash technique uses in the vector space.
 For each hash value in the set item, the encoding can be done in two steps.
 The first step creates a vector of $n$ elements for an $n$-bit hash value.
 We assume that all the elements in the vector are initially set to $1$.
 For each bit position $t$ of the hash value, the second step assigns $-1$ to the $t^{th}$ element in the vector if the bit at position $t$ is $0$, as we highlight in Figure~\ref{fig:simhash} with red colors of $0$ bits and their corresponding $-1$ values in the vector space.
 For each hash value in set items, the resulting vector includes $1$ for the positions where the corresponding bit of a hash value is $1$ and $-1$ for the positions where the bit is $0$.